 To manage and deploy these containerized applications, “container-orchestration systems” such as Kubernetes have emerged.
-Kubernetes, described as a platform for automating the deployment, scaling, and operations of application containers across clusters of hosts, is one of the most widely-used, out there.
+Kubernetes, described as a platform for automating the deployment, scaling, and operations of application containers across clusters of hosts, is one of the most widely-used, open-source container platforms out there.

 An organization can be following a multicloud approach without having any solutions in place to support effective multicloud management.
 Multicloud management is therefore the ability to manage multiple clouds from a single, central environment.
 Such management solutions may be called multicloud technology or multicloud management platforms.
 They are increasingly common today and stand out when comparing multicloud vs single cloud.

 Multicloud vs Hybrid Cloud: What’s the Difference?

 They sound similar but there are some discrepancies between Multicloud vs hybrid cloud.
 Multicloud is about using multiple cloud services from more than one provider.
 Meanwhile, with hybrid cloud, an organization uses a combination of private and public clouds and on-premises services from the same provider.
 Therefore, the providers are key when distinguishing Multicloud vs hybrid cloud.

 Moreover, many businesses have moved away from public cloud models toward a hybrid model.
 Doing so means they can manage their workload across multiple cloud environments.
 Especially because of the development of hybrid cloud architecture.
 However, since many businesses are now following a hybrid cloud approach, they’re using a combination of different public cloud providers.
 Therefore, they’re also in need of a dedicated, multicloud management solution.